 Having adequate funding to support technology innovation within your school is critical to learning.
 Why?
 Being innovative means staying one step ahead with the evolving tech world.
 Imagine if your students were still learning on clunky Windows 97 desktops while another school in your area was integrating VR/AR and coding robots into their curriculum.
 The difference is mind blowing.

 Technology grants have increased in popularity over the years because companies and private donors have seen the need for education-based and innovation-based financial help in not just their community but across the nation.
 Technology grants are available from federal, state, and private agencies.
 However, these grants are very competitive; hundreds of people just like you apply with the goal to win.

 There are plenty of grants out there available for everyone, so not taking advantage of them is doing your school/lab/makerspace a disservice.
 Do your research and get ready to put your best writing skills to use.

-How to Apply for a Technology Grant and Win
+5 Ways to Apply for a Technology Grant and Win

 Applying for a technology grant essentially involves writing an application to the grant provider that explains your situation, why you need the funding, what you will use it for, etc. The application may ask for other key details as well.